-The Hugo Awards, presented annually since 1955, are science fiction’s most prestigious award.
+The Hugo Awards, first presented in 1953 and presented annually since 1955, are science fiction’s most prestigious award.
 The Hugo Awards are voted on by members of the World Science Fiction Convention (“Worldcon”), which is also responsible for administering them.

 The Hugo Awards are trademarked by the World Science Fiction Society (“WSFS”), an unincorporated literary society which sponsors the annual World Science Fiction Convention (“Worldcon”) and the Hugo Awards.
 WSFS is really just a framework for the individual Worldcons — it has no officers and no permanent organization (other than the Mark Protection Committee, which is responsible for registering and defending WSFS’s trademarks, and its Marketing Subcommittee, which runs this website.)